Sashiko Pattern Marutsunagi

 Similar sashiko patterns

-If you let the circles cross over one another instead of lining them up next to each other, you get the the sashiko pattern shippōtsunagi, which has a slightly different meaning.
+If you let the circles cross over one another instead of lining them up next to each other, you get the sashiko pattern shippōtsunagi, which has a slightly different meaning.

-Marutsunagi stitching advice
+Sashiko pattern marutsunagi stitching advice

-The sample shown above is stitched one circle at a time to achieve a gradation effect.
 There are many rules in sashiko, but remember that you can adjust stitching patterns to match your taste.

 I haven't met any sashiko artists in Japan who let their creativity be held back by boundaries.
 Also, I haven't met anyone who criticized sashiko stitching that wasn't exactly done as it was hundreds of years ago.
 The sashiko community in Japan is extremely welcoming and supportive.
 A perfect harmonious circle.